 Competitive mix team practice details:

-Address: Frederiksberg Ungdomsskole, Sofus Francks Vænge 32, 2000 Frederiksberg
+Thursdays: Frederiksberg Ungdomsskole, Sofus Francks Vænge 32, 2000 Frederiksberg.

 For two try-out practices: Free of charge